pytroll/fcidecomp/INSTALL.md

     mamba install fcidecomp -c local

-## Build and installation of the librabies from the source code
+## Build and installation of the libraries from the source code

 ### Install pre-requisite packages